mcalmette/TechnicalAnalysis/README.md

 ```

-Now you can run main.py with the given csv files.
+Now you can run main.py with the given csv files (MSFT, PFE, T, SPY).

+To add different stock data, go to yahoo finance and download a stocks csv file with a date range.
+Include the SPY
+csv file with the same date range (recommend 1 year/ 3 year/ 5 year).